Robin-WZQ/T2IShield/README.md

 ### Data Download ⬇️

+**Dataset**

-You can download the dataset for training in the backdoor detection [HERE](https://drive.google.com/file/d/1smGUsCcCRZ16Gs0aQqpwVX7LCw8j9uz4/view?usp=sharing) and backdoor localization .
+You can download the dataset for training in the backdoor detection [HERE](https://drive.google.com/file/d/1smGUsCcCRZ16Gs0aQqpwVX7LCw8j9uz4/view?usp=sharing) and backdoor localization [HERE](https://drive.google.com/file/d/1cLZ3dpjTmfst0mYXJj1JwZuX1onEqKTu/view?usp=sharing).
+Then, put them into the corresponding folder.
 By downloading the data, you are agreeing to the terms and conditions of the license.

 The data structure on detection should be like: